isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  ``ea-len`` - an 8-bit-long Embedded Address length.
 Allowed values range from 0 to 48.

--  ``IPv4 prefix length`` - 8 bits long; expresses the prefix length of
+-  ``IPv4 prefix length`` - an 8-bit-long expression of the prefix length of
-   the Rule IPv4 prefix specified in the ipv4-prefix field.
+   the Rule IPv4 prefix specified in the ``ipv4-prefix`` field.
 Allowed values range from 0 to 32.

 -  ``IPv4 prefix`` - a fixed-length 32-bit field that specifies the IPv4
    prefix for the S46 rule.
-The bits in the prefix after a specific number of bits (defined in prefix4-len) are reserved, and MUST be initialized to zero by the sender and ignored by the receiver.
+The bits in the prefix after a specific number of bits (defined in ``prefix4-len``) are reserved, and MUST be initialized to zero by the sender and ignored by the receiver.

--  ``IPv6 prefix`` - in prefix/length notation that specifies the IPv6
+-  ``IPv6 prefix`` - a field in prefix/length notation that specifies the IPv6
    domain prefix for the S46 rule.
-The field is padded on the right with zero bits up to the nearest octet boundary, when prefix6-len is not evenly divisible by 8.
+The field is padded on the right with zero bits up to the nearest octet boundary, when ``prefix6-len`` is not evenly divisible by 8.

 S46 BR Option